 There are currently two USB standards in general use.
 USB 1.1, somewhat obsolete but common in PCs just a few years old, is capable of 12 megabits per second (12 Mbit/s).
 USB 2.0 is the later standard and is rated up to 480 Mbit/s.
-Most USB 2.0 ports will allow the use of older USB 1.1 devices-that is, they are backwards compatible.
+Most USB 2.0 ports will allow the use of older USB 1.1 devices - that is, they are backward compatible.
 However maximum cable lengths and available power to devices may be affected.
-Recently introduced, the new USB 3.0 specification will use additional wires and some new connectors to enable communication at up to 5 Gbit/s in its SuperSpeed configuration.
+USB 3.0 uses additional wires and some new connectors to enable communication at up to 5 Gbit/s in its SuperSpeed configuration.